Transition from shear-dominated to Rayleigh-Taylor turbulence: Results and discussion

-that implies that the flux Richardson number $Ri_f = \mathcal{P}_{B}/\mathcal{P}_{G} \sim t$ for $t < t_c$ and $\mathcal{P}_{B}/\mathcal{P}_{G} \sim t^2$ for $t > t_c$.
-Fig. \ref{fig:scalings}\,(a) shows that our phenomenological prediction is reasonably met by the data in the limits of $t \ll t_c$ and $t \gg t_c$; as predicted, the shear-dominated phase clearly appears only in $S4T$, $S5T$ and $S6T$, for which $Re_c$ is high, and thus the transition from laminar to self-similar turbulence is shear-dominated.
-In the strongly stratified case ($S1L$, $S2L$ and $S3L$), the shear-dominated turbulence is suppressed, since the buoyancy term prevails already during the transition to turbulence (low $Re_c$).
-A noteworthy consideration is that, even taking the simulations in which the shear-driven turbulence is inhibited, the flux Richardson number scaling still holds, when considering only the turbulent phase.
+that implies that the flux Richardson number $Ri_f = \mathcal{P}_{B}/\mathcal{P}_{G} \sim t$ for $t \ll t_c$ and $\mathcal{P}_{B}/\mathcal{P}_{G} \sim t^2$ for $t \gg t_c$.
+Figure \ref{fig:scalings}\,(a) shows that our phenomenological prediction is reasonably met by the data in the limits of $t \ll t_c$ and $t \gg t_c$; as predicted, the shear-dominated phase clearly appears only in $ST4$, $ST5$ and $ST6$, for which $Re_c$ is high, and thus the transition from laminar to self-similar turbulence is shear-dominated.
+In the strongly stratified cases ($SL1$, $SL2$ and $SL3$), the shear-dominated turbulence is suppressed, since the buoyancy term prevails already during the transition to turbulence (low $Re_c$).
+A noteworthy consideration is that, even taking the simulations in which the shear-driven turbulence is inhibited, the flux-Richardson number scaling still holds, when considering only the turbulent phase.

 Another argument relies on the temporal scaling of the energy spectra.
-By considering $K41$ inertial scaling, one can derive two different scaling behaviors for the second order structure function, or, equivalently, the energy spectra.
-In terms of energy spectra, RT and shear turbulence are expected to scale equally with the wave number $k$, but differently with time.
-Indeed, simple power counting leads to the following spectral scalings:
+By considering $K41$ inertial scaling \citep{kolmogorov1941local, kolmogorov1962refinement, obukhov1941distribution, obukhov1941spectral, obukhov1962some}, one can derive two different scaling behaviors for the second order structure function, or, equivalently, the energy spectra.
+In terms of energy spectra, RT and shear turbulence are expected to scale equally with the wave number $k$, but differently with time (see \citep{boffetta2017incompressible} for a complete discussion on the energy spectra temporal scaling in three dimensional RT turbulence).
+Simple power counting leads to the following spectral scalings:

-Fig. \ref{fig:scalings} (b2) and (b1) show that shear/RT scaling holds for early/late times respectively.
+Fig. \ref{fig:scalings} (b) and (c) show that shear/RT scaling holds for early/late times respectively.
 Indeed, all the curves tend to stabilize on an RT like spectra for later non-dimensional times (thick line), and the shear scaling holds for early non-dimensional times (thin line), while becomes not reliable for later non-dimensional times (thicker line).